wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab2.md

 ## Lab Objective

+The objective of this lab is to get an idea about the Agents and Supervisors user journey, to familiarize with the platforms they use and to explore some of the most useful new features they offer.
-The object of this lab excercise is to customize the logo and title of the agent desktop and also add widget in the header section and nav bar section.
+In the first part of the lab we will focus on the Agent Desktop, we will customize the logo and title of the platform and also add a widget in the nav bar section.
+Later, in the second part, we will see the different reporting dashboards that Supervisors can see through the Management Portal and perform some action on the Agents

 ## Pre-requisite

-1. Administrator/ Supervisor with portal access​.
-2. New user (Agent) is already created​.
-3. Agent is able to login to agent desktop​.
+1. You need 2 devices where you can install webex calling (example: PC or Mac and Mobile).
+2. For doing this lab, you must first complete the Lab 1: Control Hub and Admin Portal:
+* You have the administrator's access to the Tenant Management Portal.
+* Agent and Supervisor users created and configured
+* You have agent's access to the Agent Desktop
+* You have the supervisor's access to the Tenant Management Portal.
-4. Agent should be part of a team​.
+* Agent is part of 2 Teams.
-5. Basic knowledge of JSON format​
-6. Use any online [JSON validator](https://jsonlint.com) to validate the file​
+* Webex Calling extensions are assigned to a WxCC users (agent and supervisor).

 ## Quick Links

-- <a href="https://portal.wxcc-us1.cisco.com/portal" target="_blank">Portal</a>
+- <a href="https://portal.wxcc-us1.cisco.com/portal" target="_blank">Tenant Management Portal</a>
-- <a href="https://analyzer.wxcc-us1.cisco.com/analyzer/home" target="_blank">Analyzer</a>
 - <a href="https://desktop.wxcc-us1.cisco.com" target="_blank">Agent Desktop</a>

 ### 1. Download default desktop Layout